Benefits of Massage

 Because many of us live busy, high-stress lives, our nervous systems are almost constantly in a low-level state of “fight or flight.”
 While the body is holding itself in readiness for action, resources are diverted from systems such as immune function and digestion — systems that are a lower priority when there may be immediate physical danger.
 By breaking this pattern of stress and encouraging a state of relaxation, massage helps the body free up resources for repair and maintenance.

 Types of Massage

-Therapeutic massage combines deep tissue, Swedish, neuromuscular therapy (trigger point), myofascial, Thai, sports, stretching and other bodywork modalities to address injuries, correct posture, and relieve chronic pain.
-Typical dysfunctions treated include:
+These sessions are solution-oriented and highly focused.
+Matt will evaluate the musculoskeletal causes of your pain and develop a plan to address them.
+Modalities employed may include orthopedic evaluation, deep tissue, Swedish, neuromuscular therapy (trigger point), myofascial, muscle energy technique, Thai, sports, stretching and other techniques to correct posture and relieve chronic pain.
+Typical dysfunctions addressed include:

 - low back pain

 - neck and shoulder pain

 - tension headaches